MicrosoftDocs/memdocs/memdocs/intune/protect/wandera-mtd-connector-integration.md

 The steps from here assume you have created an Activation Profile in Wandera that you would like to deploy via Intune to your target devices.
 Please see the [Activation Profiles Guide](https://radar.wandera.com/?return_to=https://wandera.force.com/Customer/s/article/Enrollment-Links) for more details on creating and using Wandera Activation Profiles.

 > [!NOTE]
-> When creating Activation Profiles for deployment via Intune or MAM, be sure to set Associated User to the Authenticated by Identity Provider > Azure Active Directory option for maximum security, cross-platform compatibility, and a streamlined end user experience.
+> When creating Activation Profiles for deployment via Intune, be sure to set Associated User to the Authenticated by Identity Provider > Azure Active Directory option for maximum security, cross-platform compatibility, and a streamlined end user experience.

 ## Deploying Wandera Over-the-Air to MDM-Managed Devices